House fails to override Trump’s veto of measure to terminate national emergency on border

 The House of Representatives failed to pass a resolution on Tuesday that would override President Trump’s first veto and let stand his declaration of a national emergency at the Mexican border.

-Trump's emergency declaration drew unanimous opposition from congressional Democrats and opposition from some Republicans, especially in the Senate , where lawmakers objected that he was abusing presidential powers.
+Trump's emergency declaration drew unanimous opposition from congressional Democrats and opposition from some Republicans, especially in the Senate, where lawmakers objected that he was abusing presidential powers.

 The Pentagon sent lawmakers a list last week of hundreds of military construction projects that might be cut to pay for barrier work.
 Though the list was tentative, Democrats were asserting that GOP lawmakers were endangering local bases to pay for the wall.